 The Girl You Left Behind, JoJo Moyes.
 3 out of 5 stars.
 I liked this book, but I do NOT recommend the audiobook.
 The French accents at the beginning drove me crazy.
 I actually almost quit listening to it, and then the second storyline started, and I decided to stick it out.
 The book is the dual storylines of a French woman during WWI occupied France, and an English woman in modern-day London who owned a painting of the French woman, and fights to keep it when her relatives claimed it had been stolen in the war.
 Good love story and legal drama.

 State of Wonder, Ann Patchett.
 4 out of 5 stars.
 If you like Ann Patchett, you’ve got to read this.
 It’s my favorite book from her since Bel Canto.
 (I still like Bel Canto better, but this is a close second.)
-A pharmaceutical research scientist heads deep into the Amazon to check on the progress of her company’s most promising new fertility treatment (and the eccentric doctor heading up the research) as well as find out the truth about the mysterious death of her colleague who had previously been sent there with the same mission.
+A pharmaceutical research scientist heads deep into the Amazon to check on the progress of her company’s most promising new fertility treatment (and the eccentric doctor heading up the research) as well as find out the truth about the mysterious death of her colleague who had previously been sent there with the same mission just like The inspectors company.
 If you enjoy stories that get into issues of medical ethics – this is a must read.
+Please also checkout this article all girls catholic school washington dc.

 Whatcha readin’ lately?
 I need a new novel…